'Star Trek: Discovery' finally warps into production

-The final frontier is open for business once again.
+The final frontier is open for business again.
 CBS posted a promo video on Tuesday announcing the start of production on "Star Trek: Discovery," the next television series entry in the Star Trek universe.
 The video is more about building fan excitement than giving anything away about plots, sets or characters.
+(Disclosure: CBS is CNET's parent company.)

 The footage kicks off with a quick history lesson on Gene Roddenberry and how Star Trek started on a typewriter in 1964.
 It touches on the various TV shows and then unleashes some very brief glimpses of sets under construction in a large studio space.

 "Star Trek: Discovery" will premiere on CBS and then be available through the CBS All Access streaming service.
-After some delays, a premiere date has not been set.
+After some delays, a premiere date has yet to be set.

 Technically Literate: Original works of short fiction with unique perspectives on tech, exclusively on CNET.